-"We continue to be concerned, and we advise Alabamians to take precautions to avoid mosquito bites," said Dr. Donald Williamson, state health officer.
-"All Alabamians should assume that mosquitoes infected with mosquito-borne virus are in their communities and we anticipate additional cases.
-The risk of disease from mosquito bites will probably increase and only subside when a freeze in late fall kills the mosquitoes."
+"Alabamians should take precautions to avoid mosquito bites," said Dr. Donald Williamson, state health officer.
+"The risk of disease from mosquito bites will probably increase and only subside when a freeze in late fall kills the mosquitoes."

 In 2002 Alabama experienced 49 human cases of West Nile virus infection, three of which were fatal.